-Reciprocal States: Special Instructions
+Reciprocal States: Special Filing and Income Reporting Instructions

-If you were a resident of Kentucky, Michigan, Ohio, Pennsylvania or Wisconsin, and you received wages, salaries, tips, or commissions from Indiana, you will not owe Indiana adjusted gross income tax on that income.
+If you are a resident of Kentucky, Michigan, Ohio, Pennsylvania or Wisconsin, and:

+• you received wages, salaries, tips, or commissions from Indiana, you will not owe Indiana adjusted gross income tax on that income.
 However, you may owe a county tax.
-If this was the only type of income you earned from Indiana, you should file Form IT-40RNR, Reciprocal Nonresident Indiana Individual Income Tax Return.
-See the "Need Tax Forms ...?" section on page 4 for options.
+If this is the only type of income you received from Indiana, you should file Form IT-40RNR, Reciprocal Nonresident Indiana Individual Income Tax Return.
+See the "Need Tax Forms...?" section on page 3 for options; or

-Important: If you were a reciprocal state resident and received other types of Indiana-source income besides wages, tips, salaries or commissions, you must file Form IT-40PNR instead of Form IT-40RNR.
-Note: Since Indiana won't tax the wages, salaries, tips or commissions, remember, do not put them in Column B.
+• you received other types of Indiana-source income besides wages, tips, salaries or commissions (see items 1 through 8 above), you must file Form IT-40PNR instead of Form IT-40RNR; or